 Micro greens are very pretty if you get a mix and reseed regularly.
 Salad bowl mixes are a good choice.
 You can change up what you plant season to season to keep food on the table and things looking nice.

 Basil and some other herbs are expensive to buy but easy and cheap to grow and oh so pretty.
 The sky is the limit to the different types of herbs you can grow in a lot of places.

-Leeks are $ 3 per lbs where I live and they are simple to grow and will even winter over.
+Leeks are simple to grow and will even winter over.
 Giant Mussel borough leeks are very cold hardy and easy to establish.
 You can start eating leeks when they are very small to thin them out and make room for the larger ones to expand.
 They can get to be a few inches in diameter if left alone.
 Eventually they will go to seed and you can collect the seeds.